wp-plugins/gotmls/readme.txt

 * Fixed a few small cosmetic bugs for WP 3.8.

 = 3.12.27 =
-* Added Spanish traslation, thanks to Jelena Kovacevic and Andrew Kurtis at webhostinghub.com.
+* Added Spanish translation, thanks to Jelena Kovacevic and Andrew Kurtis at webhostinghub.com.

 = 3.11.28 =
 * Updated string in the code and added a .pot file to be ready for translation into other languages.